TomHigginson/reduction-scripts/README.md

 Pkg.add("ArgParse")
 ```
 either added globally to your julia module or in your environment.
+Before the script is called `SAS` and therefore also `HESOFT` must be installed and initialised.

 ## Implimentation
 The reducition code is run as follows: